powerloom/snapshotter-core-edge/README.md

 - **Pipeline Operations**: Uses Redis pipelines for batch operations and improved performance
 - **Error Handling**: Robust error handling with detailed logging for debugging

-Upon receiving a message from the processor distributor, the workers validate inputs and call the `compute()` function on the configured compute class to generate snapshots.

 ### Core API